gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Consistent task execution for configuration cache hit and configuration cache miss builds

+In Gradle 8.0, tasks run in parallel from the first build when using the configuration cache.
+Gradle now loads the set of tasks from the cache entry after storing them on a cache miss.
+These tasks are isolated and can run in parallel.
+This is more  fine-grained than using the --parallel flag.

-When the [configuration cache](userguide/configuration_cache.html) is enabled and Gradle is able to locate a compatible configuration cache entry for the requested tasks, it loads the tasks to run from the cache entry and runs them as so-called 'isolated' tasks.
+When the [configuration cache](https://github.com/gradle/gradle/blob/release/subprojects/docs/src/docs/release/userguide/configuration_cache.html) is enabled, and Gradle is able to locate a compatible configuration cache entry for the requested tasks, it loads the tasks to run from the cache entry and runs them as so-called 'isolated' tasks.
 Isolated tasks are able to run in parallel by default, subject to dependency constraints.

 When Gradle is unable to locate a configuration cache entry to use, it runs the 'configuration' phase to calculate the set of tasks to run and then stores these tasks to a new cache entry.
 In previous versions, Gradle would then run these tasks directly.
 However, as these tasks are not isolated, they would not run in parallel.

-In this release, Gradle now loads the set of tasks from the cache entry after storing them on a cache miss.
-These tasks are isolated and can run in parallel.

 There are some additional advantages to this new behavior: